dlozanob/My-Notes/CSS.md

 	- _none_ : Don't display in the document.
 Ex. _script_
 	- _flex_ : Elements inside stack side by side
 	- _inline-block_ : Same as _inline_, but respects top and bottom margins
+	- _inline-flex_
+	- _flow-root_ : All elements are contained within the parent container

 - `visibility` : Shows an element but the layout remains there
 	- _visible_
 	- _hidden_

 - `opacity` : Takes a number between 0.0 and 1.0.
 Ex. _0.4_

+>[!Note]
+>- _Block Elements (div, article, section)_ : Take the full space of its container, so the height will take up the space available
+>- _Inline Elements_ : Takes up the paces of the content.
+So in this case, adding _widht_ and _high_ properties to these kind of elements won't have any effect.
+The height is then shorter than the one of a block element